Hopping and emergent dynamics of optical localized states in a trapping potential: Experiment

 The experimental setup is based on a single transverse and longitudinal mode Vertical Cavity Surface Emitting Laser (VCSEL) with optical injection and delayed feedback \cite{garbin2015topological}.
 The VCSEL is biased at very high current (typically seven times the lasing threshold), ensuring high damping of relaxation oscillations.
 The injection beam frequency is detuned of about 5~GHz from that of the standalone laser and the amount of injected power (a few percent of the emitted power) is set such that the VCSEL field is phase locked to the external forcing, very close to the unlocking transition.
 In this regime the laser behaves as an neuron-like excitable system, well described by the Adler equation \cite{coullet1998optical}.
 A very low reflectivity external mirror (typically 1~\%) is placed in front of the VCSEL so as to define with the latter a compound cavity (typically 2~m long) in which dissipative solitons based on the SNIC phase space structure are stable and can be independently addressed \cite{garbin2015topological} via a Lithium Niobate phase modulator operating on the driving beam \cite{turconi2013control,garbin2013control}.
-We trap the solitons by driving the Lithium Niobate phase modulator, with a sinusoidal signal whose frequency is close enough to a multiple of the inverse of the round-trip time of the soliton in the extended cavity.
+We trap the solitons by driving the Lithium Niobate phase modulator, with an additional sinusoidal signal whose frequency is close enough to a multiple of the inverse of the round-trip time of the soliton in the extended cavity $\tau_{sol}$.
 In the comoving reference frame, this results in a spatially periodic modulation of the background solution.
-However (unlike the usual situation in transverse systems) this trap continuously shifts towards one or the other side with respect to the stationary soliton, depending on the detuning between the modulation frequency and the nearest multiple of the inverse round-trip time \ffig{fig:singleguy}.
+However (unlike the usual situation in transverse systems) this trap continuously shifts towards one or the other side with respect to the stationary soliton, depending on the detuning between the modulation frequency and the nearest multiple of the inverse round-trip time.
+The dynamics of a single structure can be analyzed in detail via numerical integration of a set ordinary differential equations with delay \cite{garbin2017interactions}.
+Depending on the detuning between the phase modulation frequency and the soliton round-trip frequency, the latter can lock to the modulation or drift away from it (see \ffig{fig:singleguy}).